Clovis Police Department • (559) 324-2800 (24/7)

 The use of “chokeholds”, “strangleholds”, and “hog-tying” methods are not authorized and are not part of the use of force methods or restraint tactics trained to officers.
-The use of the “carotid control hold” is authorized only after proper training has been completed by an officer and only in specific circumstances.
-Any individual who has had the carotid control hold applied shall be examined by paramedics or other qualified medical personnel.
+The use of the “carotid control hold” is no longer authorized to be used by our officers per CPD policy and state law.
 (CPDM policy 300.3.4)

 Is there an explicit and enforced use-of-force continuum that details the acceptable weapons and force to be wielded in an extensive range of civilian-police interactions?

 Law enforcement agencies vary whether they incorporate a use-of-force continuum.
 Continuum’s do not require officers start with one level of force before moving to another.
 Our policies require officers to use only that amount of force that reasonably appears necessary given the facts and totality of the circumstances.
 (CPDM policy 300.3)